-A tax accountant is a finance professional specializing in taxes while also being competent in core accounting skills, like reading and understanding financial statements.
-A tax accountant’s job involves helping clients file tax returns to the Internal Revenue Service and state tax agencies.
+A tax accountant is a finance professional specializing in taxes while also being competent in core accounting and finance skills, like reading and understanding financial statements.
+A tax accountant’s job involves helping clients file tax returns to the Internal Revenue Service (IRS) and state tax agencies.

 What Is a Tax Accountant?